Melissa Recos, PE

-Melissa Recos is an Associate in BETA’s Water and Wastewater Engineering group with 17 years of experience.
+Melissa is a Senior Associate in BETA’s Water and Wastewater Engineering group with nearly 20 years of experience.
 In this role, she mostly focuses on planning and permitting for water, wastewater, and stormwater design projects and enjoys the personal side of interacting with clients as she helps them address their everyday issues.

 Having earned a Municipal Vulnerability Preparedness (MVP) Program certification, Melissa assists municipalities in becoming MVP certified.
 Communities who obtain this status are eligible for funding to begin the process of planning for climate change resiliency and implementing priority projects.

-Melissa earned a BS in Civil Engineering from Northeastern University and also has a Certificate of Community Environmental Studies from Tufts University.
-Melissa is a registered Professional Engineer in Connecticut, Massachusetts, and Rhode Island.
+Melissa earned a Bachelor of Science in Civil Engineering from Northeastern University and also has a Certificate of Community Environmental Studies from Tufts University.
+Melissa is a Registered Professional Engineer in Connecticut, Massachusetts, Rhode Island, and New Hampshire.